 Public Services and Procurement Canada Report on annual expenditures for travel, hospitality and conferences

-As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the annual expenditures for each of travel, hospitality and conference fees for Public Services and Procurement Canada (PSPC) for the fiscal year ending March 31, 2016.
-It also provides the significant variance’s explanations from the previous fiscal year in each of these areas.
+As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the annual expenditures for each of travel, hospitality and conference fees for Public Services and Procurement Canada (PSPC) for the fiscal year ending March 31, 2015.
+It also provides the variance explanations from the previous fiscal year in each of these areas.

 This information is updated annually and does not contain information withheld under the Access to Information Act or the Privacy Act.